๐Ÿš€ Java Abstraction - Complete Guide (Improved Edition)

 โœ… Java 8+ Enhancements: Interface can also have

-• default methods โ€“ allow method body (for backward compatibility)
+• default methods โ€“ provide a default implementation (for backward compatibility)

-• private methods (Java 9+) โ€“ for internal reuse inside interface
+• private methods (Java 9+) โ€“ for internal reuse inside the interface without exposing them

 ๐Ÿง Why variables in interface are always public static final?

-• Every variable is implicitly public static final โ€“ like a global constant.
+• Every variable is implicitly public static final โ€“ like global constants everyone agrees on.

 โœ… Code Example: